datacentred/datacentred-runonce/README.md

 The run once module is a wrapper around exec.
 It ensures that a command is only ever executed once without having to explitily specifying $onlyif or $unless parameters.

-##Module Description
+## Module Description

 The underlying implmentation uses semaphore lock files to control whether or not to run a command.
 An optional semaphore directory is created if it did not already exist, the command executed and the semaphore created upon success.
-Semaphores can either be persistent, by default residing in /var/lib/puppet/semaphores, or transient, residing in /tmp, and thus the command will be executed once per reboot.
+Semaphores can either be persistent, by default residing in `/etc/puppetlabs/puppet/semaphores, or transient, residing in /tmp, and thus the command will be executed once per reboot.

 ## Usage